githubteacher/dev-feb-2017/CCO05948-Knoxville.md

 # Knoxville, TN

 ## Places to Eat
-- Mirage of Knoxville for :baba ganoush: and :mixed drinks:
+- Mirage of Knoxville for baba ganoush and mixed drinks
 - Pizza Palace
 - Buddy's BBQ